iOS 13 Problems and Solutions [Keep Updating]

 Problem 9 App Crashes (Especially Banking Apps) on iOS 13

-Many users reported some App keeps crashing on iOS 13 beta version, affecting efficiency for frequently used Apps, especially for banking Apps such as Citibank app and UK Santander App.
+Many users reported some App keeps crashing on iOS 13, affecting efficiency for frequently used Apps, especially for banking Apps such as Citibank app and UK Santander App.
 While waiting for next version to fix the bug, here is a workaround to make do.

 Quick Fix: Offload buggy Apps and reinstall again.